DaminiPandey/DaminiPandey/README.md

 <h1 align="center">Hi Hi there! 👋</h1>
 <h3 align="center"I'm Damini Pandey, a frontend developer from India who turns coffee ☕ into code 💻 and dreams 🌙 into responsive designs 🎨.</h3>

-I speak fluent HTML, CSS, and JavaScript, but my favorite language is sarcasm. 😏 When I'm not battling z-index wars or trying to center a div, I'm probably arguing with my laptop about why it won't render my code perfectly the first time.
+<p align="left">I speak fluent HTML, CSS, and JavaScript, but my favorite language is sarcasm. 😏
+When I'm not battling z-index wars or trying to center a div, I'm probably arguing with my laptop about why it won't render my code perfectly the first time.
-Spoiler: It’s always the laptop’s fault. 💻🔥
+Spoiler: It’s always the laptop’s fault. 💻🔥</p>

 Here’s a joke for you:
 Why did the frontend developer refuse to play hide and seek?